relativitydev/relativity-trace-documentation/docs/index.md

     (note, currently only data transformations of type Replace are attached to documents)

+8.  **Trace Monitored Individuals –** MultiObject field tracking the people that are associated with the document (Monitored Individuals)

 You can get a quick understanding of the status of your system and documents by applying appropriate aggregations and dashboards on these fields: